databricks/reference-apps/logs_analyzer/chapter1/sql.md

 Spark transformations and actions directly.
 We walk through how to do that here.

-First, we need to create a SparkSession instance - an entry point for a Spark SQL application.
+First, we need to create a SparkSession instance - an entry point for every Spark SQL application.
 Using SparkSession, we read a text file and obtain a Dataset of Strings, where every string represents a line from the input file.
 Finally, we convert the Dataset of Strings to Dataset of ApacheAccessLog entries.